 Specifically, regarding generation 2 and later ACI hardware, cut-through switching is done if the ingress interface is a higher speed, and the egress interface is the same speed or a lower speed.
 Store-and-forward switching is done if the ingress interface speed is lower than the egress interface.

 Packets with a CRC error necessitate a drop.
 If the frame is being switched in a cut-through path, CRC validation happens after the packet is already forwarded.
 As such, the only option is to stomp the Ethernet Frame Check Sequence (FCS).
 Stomping a frame involves setting the FCS to a known value that does not pass a CRC check.
-Because of this, one bad frame that fails CRC could show up as a CRC on every interface it traverses, until it reaches a store-and-forward switch which will drop it.
+Because of this, one bad frame that fails CRC could show up as a CRC on every interface it traverses, until it reaches a store-and-forward switch which drops it.

 Look at an example: